 But don’t take our word for it.
-Here are 10 year-end giving statistics that show just how the final month of the year can be—and how your nonprofit can leverage these trends to make your end-of-year campaign a success.
+Here are 10 year-end giving statistics that show just how important the final month of the year can be—and how your nonprofit can leverage these trends to make your end-of-year campaign a success.

 1. 1/4th of Annual Nonprofit Revenue is Raised in December

 While that figure is lower than some of the older (but still widely circulated) statistics out there—which generally pin December giving as representing a third of annual revenue—it’s still a lot!

 That’s why it’s critical that your nonprofit find success with its end-of-year campaign.
 Slash 20% out of any organization’s budget and the results would be dire!
 If you need some help planning your campaign, be sure to download our handy guide, Neon One’s Ultimate Year-End Giving Timeline.